m-nez/PIO_frakt/test/README.md

 `cd /usr/src/gtest` # Go to the source directory
 `sudo cmake -DBUILD_SHARED_LIBS=ON CMakeLists.txt` # Build shared libraries
 `sudo make` # Compile
-`sudo cp *.so /usr/lib` # Copy shared libraries to a directory where the can be found by the linker
+`sudo cp *.so /usr/lib` # Copy shared libraries to a directory where they can be found by the linker